civo/status/content/issues/2021-12-02-services-accessible-lon1.md

 section: issue
 ---

+15:55 GMT

+Having identified the issue, we are beginning the work of bringing affected customer clusters/instances back online.

+---

 14:45 GMT

 Our engineers are working on a fix to the issue.
 To allow us to restore functionality of existing services in LON1 we have temporarily suspended any new launches and access to that region.